xmatters/xm-labs-prometheus/README.md

 ## xMatters set up
 1. Login to the xMatters UI and navigate to the Workflows page.
 2. Click the Import Workflow and select the [Prometheus.zip](Prometheus.zip) file.
-3. Update the Alert Manager Endpoint to the address of your alertmanager, `example.com:9093/api/v2/`
+3. Update the Alert Manager Endpoint to the address of your alertmanager, i.e. `localhost:9093/api/v2/`
-4. Fill out the **xMatters Create Event - New Alert** step with the users that should be notified.
-5. Update the values in the **Create Silence** and **Delete Silence** steps
+4. Update the values as needed in the **Create Silence** and **Delete Silence** steps